rust-lang/rfcs/text/0000-cargo-rustup-discovery.md

 The following is a list of places where Cargo uses git repositories:

-- Uses repo path discovery:
+- Places where Cargo uses repo path discovery:
     - Package listing: Determines the list of files in the package.
         - Used in several places:
             - `cargo package`, `cargo publish`